- Using environment variables

 - Ability to use a configuration file introduced in GitLab Runner 17.1.

-This is a supplementary command that can be used to run only a single build from a single GitLab instance.
+Use this supplementary command to run a single build from a single GitLab instance.
 It can:

 -